Panthers top Penguins 4-1 for rare win in Pittsburgh

 McCann tied it 1:24 later thanks to some excellent work by linemate Dominik Simon.
 Simon skated through the neutral zone, drew two Panthers and passed to McCann, who ripped one by Driedger to pull the Penguins even.

 Yet Pittsburgh isn’t the only pleasant surprise during the NHL’s first half.
-The Panthers are in the mix in the Atlantic Division under new coach Joel Quenneville behind a potent offense that ranks fourth in the league in goals.
+The Panthers are in the mix in the Atlantic Division behind a potent offense that ranks fourth in the league in goals.
 Florida can skate and score, and Connolly put the Panthers in front 10:44 into the first when Trochek — working behind the net — found Connolly in the slot.
-Connolly flicked it past Jarry’s outstretched glove and the Panthers had momentum.

 And for the first time in a long time for Florida in Pittsburgh, the Panthers didn’t give it back.

-Though Jarry settled down and at times single-handedly kept the Penguins in the game with some timely stops, Driedger was every bit his match.
-Jarry made a sprawling stick save on Aaron Ekblad early in the second and Driedger matched it with a terrific blocker save on Simon at the end of a two-on-one.
+Though Jarry settled down and kept the Penguins in the game with some timely stops, Driedger was every bit his match.
+Jarry made a sprawling stick save on Aaron Ekblad early in the second and Driedger matched it with a terrific blocker save on a charging Simon.

+“They had a couple two–on-ones tonight that he bailed us out on, that’s huge,” Trochek said.

 Hoffman gave the Panthers a two-goal advantage 8:52 into the third with a shot that zipped over Jarry’s shoulder.
 Driedger and the defense did the rest to give Florida just its second victory in Pittsburgh since 2009.